-Online MR-guided adaptive radiotherapy ‑ new role for radiotherapists - PDF Version
+Online MR-guided adaptive radiotherapy ‑ new role for RTTs - PDF Version

 Radiation therapy has become increasingly complex over the past few years owing to advances in software and hardware.
-Despite technological advances, much of the radiation therapy workflow still requires time-consuming, manual input by medical dosimetrists and radiation therapists.
+Despite technological advances, much of the radiation therapy workflow still requires time-consuming, manual input by medical dosimetrists and radiation therapists (RTTs).

 Online, adaptive magnetic resonance-guided radiation therapy (MRgRT) offers several major advantages over conventional radiotherapy, which include superior soft-tissue imaging, intrafractional functionality, and online real-time, target-tracking radiation for imaging.
 However, these advantages come at the cost of lengthened periods of treatment in the room.